 Dining in the College

 The heart of St Margaret’s College is the Norris Dining Hall.
-In 2013, the Dining Hall was named after the previous Master of the College, Dr Peter Norris, in honour of his 25 years of service.
+In 2013, the Dining Hall was named after the previous Head of College of the College, Dr Peter Norris, in honour of his 25 years of service.

-The College is served by a professionally equipped kitchen, which is staffed with trained chefs who mastermind the delivery of three meals a day.
+The College is served by a professionally equipped kitchen, which is staffed with trained chefs who Head of Collegemind the delivery of three meals a day.

 We listen carefully to the feedback we get from the Food Committee.
 If a meal is not well received it will not be repeated.
 Feedback is essential in planning menus, and all the chefs take pride in the meals they produce.
 Meal suggestions from Members often make their way on to the menu.

 The College is conscious about where food comes from in terms of supporting local suppliers and attempting to reduce the College’s overall carbon footprint.
 For these reasons, the College is committed to purchasing its food from New Zealand producers wherever possible.
 All tea and coffee is Fair Trade.